TomKauffeld/advent-of-code-2024/AdventOfCode.Day07/README.md

 Once we have the list, we do the same thing as for part 1 again, but this time we take 2 bits every time.

-Add the possible solutions to a list, and perform a sum to get the final awnser.
+Add the possible solutions to a list, and perform a sum to get the final answer.